icloud-photos-downloader/icloud_photos_downloader/docs/raw.md

 One represenation will be `original` [size](size) and another `alternative`.

 As of June 2024, icloud.com always shows assets with two representations as RAW+JPEG.
-Photo app on Mac allows choosing which representation to treat as original, but it is not clear what that setting impacts.
+Photo app on Mac allows choosing which representation to treat as original, but it is not clear what that setting changes.

 `icloudpd` diambiguates behavior with `--align-raw` parameter:

-- *original*        always treat RAW as original size_
+- *original*        always treat RAW as original [size](size)
-- *alternative*     always treat RAW as alternative size_
+- *alternative*     always treat RAW as alternative [size](size)
 - *as-is*           treat RAW as it is in icloud data